 - Identify potential diagnostic tools for Parkinson’s to enable early disease detection and intervention;

 - Involve 1,000 people with Parkinson’s over five years.

 The APM will be available for all people with Parkinson’s — those who have been newly diagnosed, and those who have been living with the disease.

-Patient recruitment will begin late 2019 in Qld, Vic and NSW, and then roll out to other states.
+Patient recruitment is expected to begin March 2020 in Qld, Vic and NSW, and then roll out to other states.

 We will begin with capital city centres and extend to regional Australia where possible.